 ColorOS 11 public beta is now live

-The ColorOS 11 public beta has kicked off for the Find X2 series, and the Reno 3 series will be added before the end of the month.
+The ColorOS 11 public beta has kicked off for the Find X2 series, Reno 3, and the Reno 4 Pro 5G.
 Like other manufacturers, OPPO is making the Android 11 update available to its latest devices first.
 Even though ColorOS 11 is technically a beta, the build itself is based on the stable Android 11 release.

 One point to note here is that the beta releases will not be available in European markets, with OPPO limiting the initiative to India, Indonesia, Thailand, and Malaysia in addition to China.
 OPPO says it's not able to offer the builds in Europe because of GDPR guidelines, but the stable build should be making its way to these markets once it's available.